bodzash/Eternite/README.md

 All these with animated textures wrapped unto them

-Some above/bellow character meshes

-Instanced rendering of quads
+Instanced rendering of quads would be very nice

 And of course need to create a Particle System

-Well architected shader system >:(
+Well architected shader system

 3D VFX / Particle editor tool

 ## Asset loading

-Load PNG textures and generate mipmaps with bgfx
+Load PNG textures and generate mipmaps with raylib

 The only material meshes need is the diffuse

-One mesh can reference multiple textures

-Assimp library is bloated and slow to compile so focus on one file format:

-- FBX
-- GLTF

-Loading skeleton and animations

 Need to set up Blender as a level editor :D